alearthur04/BAIS3250Project/Jupyter Notebook/README.md

     - Read in 'Horizontal_Integration_Films.csv'
     - Perform the analysis and see that there is no significant difference between non-winning movies and winning movies compared to IMDb score
 13. Perform Machine Learning
-    - Use Logistic Regression to find the accuracy score and if olders movies (before 2000) are more popular than newer movies (after 2000)
+    - Use Logistic Regression, Decision Tree, and two KNN tests to find the accuracy score and if older movies (before 2000) are more popular than newer movies (after 2000)
+14. Perform Sentiment Analysis
+   - Use this test to find the lowest and highest popularity test based on movie name as well as the sentiment over time for the year column